Tag Archives: Stem repairs

 By Jim Lilley

-The version of the system pipe for our closer inspection is one of Peterson’s more recognizable series, the handsome and very distinctive Deluxe system pipes, which include the Darwin and Mark Twain.
+The version of the system pipe for our closer inspection is one of Peterson’s more recognisable series, the handsome and very distinctive Deluxe system pipes, which include the Darwin and Mark Twain.
 These pipes are at the top of the ‘system’ series in terms of quality and finish.

 Each Peterson Deluxe is made from carefully selected, age mellowed root briar.
-In matt finish with hallmarked sterling silver mounts and a unique space fitting mouthpiece to allow for years of wear.
+In matte finish with hallmarked sterling silver mounts and a unique space fitting mouthpiece to allow for years of wear.
 They are available in a wide range of shapes numbered, as follows 1s,2s,3s,4s,5s,8s,9s,11s,12.5s,20s,XL5s, 20FB and 11FB.

 The pipes are well carved, construction, engineering and workmanship, is outstanding.
 The stems are well drilled and aligned.
 Silver work is excellent, finish very good, and the often maligned briar is of outstanding quality.